-When you pour a glass of our S’mores Whiskey, you want to taste every note of toasted marshmallow, rich chocolate, and graham cracker.
-But those carefully crafted flavors are delicate, and the wrong ice can quickly dilute them into a faint memory.
-This is where the right ice becomes a crucial ingredient, not just an afterthought.
+You poured a glass of our S’mores Whiskey to taste every note of toasted marshmallow and rich chocolate.
+But don’t let the wrong ice turn those carefully crafted flavors into a watery memory.
+Standard cubes melt too fast, diluting the very character you came for.
+The right ice is a crucial ingredient, not an afterthought.
 A large, slow-melting ice sphere for whiskey is the ultimate flavor protector.
-It chills your drink to the perfect sipping temperature while introducing minimal water, allowing the spirit’s true character to shine through.
-It’s the best way to ensure you’re savoring your drink exactly as it was intended.
+It chills your drink to the perfect sipping temperature with minimal dilution, ensuring your last sip is as bold and delicious as the first.

 Key Takeaways